AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 this.BarsRequired = 50;
 ```

 If you start the strategy on a chart the TimeFrame is automatically set.
-If you start this strategy with the strategy escort it would be a smart idea to set a default TimeFrame, this will lead to a better usability.
+If you start this strategy within the "Strategy Escort", it would be a smart idea to set a default TimeFrame, this will lead to a better usability.
 We do this by adding the default TimeFrame in the Initialize() method.

 ```cs
 if (this.TimeFrame == null || this.TimeFrame.PeriodicityValue == 0)